 Further Reading and Places to Visit in York

-There’s more information in this blog about York UK and here are Walking York City Walls While you are staying in York don’t miss the beautiful York Minster – one of the largest gothic cathedrals in Northern Europe.
-Make sure that you take a walk down the Shambles – one of Britains oldest streets.
+While you are staying in York, don’t miss the beautiful York Minster – one of the largest gothic cathedrals in Northern Europe.
+Make sure that you take a walk down the Shambles – one of Britain’s oldest streets.
 You can also go walking along the York city walls which will give you amazing views across the city and the Cathedral.

-If you enjoyed this article, you might also like to read about the best Christmas Shopping UK Destinations including Manchester and Bath.
+If you enjoyed this article, you might also like to read about the best things to do in York.
 You might also enjoy Manchester Christmas Market and Liverpool Christmas Market.